Create a culture that means business™

 Failure to understand how satisfied your employees are can lead to productivity loss, lower profits, and high turnover rates.
 There’s also an established connection between employee and customer satisfaction, especially in industries that have high levels of customer contact.
 As dissatisfied employees are unhappy with their jobs, their poor attitudes and behaviors are likely to cause problems among customers and eventually result in revenue loss.

-What employee satisfaction surveys can measure
+What can employee satisfaction surveys measure?

 Employee satisfaction surveys should be used first and foremost to measure the major drivers of satisfaction.
-These include whether employees feel appreciated, their feelings on work-life balance, available opportunities for career growth, and their relationship with management.
+These include whether employees feel appreciated, their feelings on work-life balance, available opportunities for career growth, and relationships with management.
 They can also show you how team members feel about your company’s work environment and culture.
 Do they enjoy coming to work and interacting with managers and colleagues?
 Or do they feel tense and uneasy while on the job?

 With employee satisfaction surveys, you can measure both quantitative and qualitative data, from response rates to employee comments.
 You can use this data to gain an in-depth understanding of your organization’s strengths and weaknesses, preferably with a voice of the employee solution that offers a heat map of areas related to employee satisfaction and an action builder for creating collaborative plans to address feedback together with your team.

-12 employee satisfaction survey questions
+30 employee satisfaction survey questions

 What questions should you include in your employee satisfaction survey?
-Here are 12 examples that touch on some of the most important drivers of employee satisfaction.
+Here are 30 examples that touch on some of the most important drivers of employee satisfaction.

 Recognition

-Do you feel that your manager values your contributions on the job?
+3. Do you feel that your manager values your contributions on the job?

 Culture and values

-Are you inspired by our company’s mission and values?
+1. Are you inspired by our company’s mission and values?

-Do you think our company has a healthy culture?
+2. Do you think our company has a healthy culture?

 Career opportunities

-Do you believe there are opportunities to grow your career within our company?
+1. Do you believe there are opportunities to grow your career within our company?

-Are you likely to search for another job at a different organization?
+2. Are you likely to search for another job at a different organization?

 Leadership

-Do you feel senior leadership communicates company news in an effective, timely manner?
+3. Do you feel senior leadership communicates company news in an effective, timely manner?

 Communication

-How comfortable are you with providing honest feedback?
+1. How comfortable are you with providing honest feedback?

-Strong communication is an important tool for a healthy employee-employer relationship.
-Companies that communicate well are almost twice as likely to perform highly than those who struggle with communication.
 When employees feel like they can openly communicate with their managers and colleagues, there’s a higher chance they’ll be satisfied at work.
 They want to work with those who will appreciate their honesty and be honest with them in return.

 While communication is always important, it’s particularly crucial in remote workplaces where employees may not see their team members in person.
 Meaningful communication allows them to feel connected to their workplace and the individuals they collaborate with on a regular basis.